 The whole process is more about working with business logic rather than worrying about the underlying architecture, and with all apps integrated it makes it easier to adapt and match capabilities to get the maximum performance and increase productivity.

-The solution uses a mixture of machine learning and AI to provide a service that offers self-repairing abilities.
+Oracle Cloud Infrastructure uses a mixture of machine learning and AI to provide a service that offers self-repairing abilities.
 It also reduces business start-up costs and offers predictive insights.

 Oracle boasts of having the largest PaaS portfolio of the cloud vendors around.
 Oracle believes their platform lowers costs and reduces complexity.